SeaRyanC/blog/posts/llm-accessibility.md

 > Add commas liberally if it makes the text flow better, as these are unlikely to be specified in the transcription.
 Be sure to correct other mistakes like your/you're errors.
 The message follows below the line.
 Reply only with the corrected message.

 The results of this are *incredibly* good.
+Even better, the fact that I can continually refine the prompt to make the corrected version more closely match what I would have typed is very powerful.

 Here's an example input produced from dictation.
 Errors or subpar results are __annotated__